idlesign/django-siteprefs/README.rst

     except ImportError:
         pass

 We're done with the app.
-Now to your projects' settings.py.
+Now to your settings.py of your project.

 * Add `siteprefs` into `INSTALLED_APPS`;
 * Use siteprefs `autodiscover_siteprefs` function to locate all the options exposed by apps in your project::